triplea-game/triplea-game.github.io/user-guide/how-to-host.md

 * Try temporarily disabling your Firewall.
 If everything is working fine with your Firewall disabled, you haven't setup your Firewall correctly.
 If it's still not working your Router isn't correctly forwarding the traffic to your PC.

-[canyouseeme.org](https://canyouseeme.org) is a website that helps you checking if your configuration is working.
-Just enter the port you want to check (in our case 3300).

-[whatismyip](https://whatismyipaddress.com) can be used to double check your public facing IP address, it must be accessible from other computes.

 If you still have any questions, feel free to ask on the player help forum:
 <https://forums.triplea-game.org/category/10/player-help>